Palmetto Innovation Center

 HTML Markup in the index.html File

-Hint: For the rest of this course, this section will contain the correct HTML code for its step.
-This is the correct HTML code for "Step 1 HTML".
+Hint: For the remainder of this course, this section will display the correct HTML code for each step.
+Below is the correct HTML code for "Step 1 HTML".

 The HTML markup in your index.html file should match the sample below: